aniass/Face-Detection/README.md

 pip install opencv
 ```

-Next download the notebook and models/"haarcascade_frontalface_default.xml" to your system and run it use Jupyter Notebook or Google Colab.
+Next download the notebook and models/"haarcascade_frontalface_default.xml" to your system and run the script:

+    face.py

+To run Face_Detection.ipynb and Face_eye_smile_detection.ipynb files use Jupyter Notebook or Google Colab.